The Southbank Centre doesn’t have a good restaurant.

 It has twenty.

-Just off the South Bank, tucked round the back of the Royal Festival Hall, you’ll find a sprawling marketplace packed with colourful tents, stalls and converted caravans.
-They pitch up every Friday, Saturday and Sunday, and it’s free to mooch around.
+They’re all at the Food Market tucked around the back of the Royal Festival Hall, which presents you with a sprawling marketplace packed with colourful tents, stalls and converted caravans.
+They pitch up every Friday, Saturday and Sunday, and and holiday Monday, and they plan to stay open indefinitely (fingers crossed).

-A trip here en route to an exhibition at the Hayward or some other such cultural South Bank shenanigan will afford you a three-course banquet, should you so wish.
+A trip here en route to whatever cultural shenanigans you can find on the riverside will afford you a three-course banquet, should you so wish.
 Light snacks come in the form of Portuguese custard tarts at Galeta; BBQ-smoked sausages at The Polish Deli; authentic cannoli from Bello Gnocco and your dentist’s nemesis, Sweet Tooth Factory.

 Those in search of a meal that means business can hit up 28 Well Hung for heritage breed bavette steak and an opportunity for playful innuendo, duck confit burgers at The Frenchie, vegan nosh at Ethiopiques and Korean-BBQ-in-a-burrito shack, Korrito.
 The traders rotate regularly, though, and part of its transient charm is that you never know what you’ll come across until you’re actually there.